Xtys/PatternAnalysis-2025/recognition/s4775476_timeganlob/README.md

 Abstract
 ---
-This project focuses on generating synthetic Limit Order Book (LOB) sequences using TimeGAN, a model that combines recurrent and adversarial learning to capture both temporal and statistical properties of sequential data.
-The objective is to produce realistic synthetic LOB data that resembles actual market dynamics, particularly in mid-price returns, spread, and order imbalance.
+This project investigates synthetic Limit Order Book (LOB) generation using TimeGAN, combining recurrent and adversarial learning to model temporal and distributional patterns in high-frequency trading data.
+Using the LOBSTER AMZN Level-10 (2012) dataset, sequences of 43 engineered features were modeled through a two-phase pipeline: supervised reconstruction followed by adversarial refinement.

-The dataset used is the LOBSTER feed for AMZN (2012), processed into 20-step sequences with 43 engineered features including relative prices, log volumes, and derived market indicators.
-The training follows a two-phase structure: Phase 1 for reconstruction and supervised consistency, and Phase 2 for adversarial fine-tuning.

-Evaluation is based on the task specification metrics: KL divergence (≤ 0.1), SSIM (> 0.6), and discriminator accuracy (~0.5).
-The baseline model was able to learn temporal relationships but struggled to replicate the true distributional shape, leading to high discriminator accuracy and poor SSIM scores.

-These findings highlight the need for further tuning.
-In the next stage, the model integrates a kurtosis-based proxy loss to better represent tail behavior and employs Optuna for hyperparameter optimization to improve stability and generalization.
-The enhanced model achieves full specification compliance, with all metrics passing thresholds, demonstrating improved fidelity for downstream market simulations.
+Hyperparameter optimization with Optuna guided the search for stable configurations, while an enhanced variant introduced extended training, empirical latent sampling, and autoregressive (AR(1)) latent correlations to improve temporal realism.

+Although the enhanced model achieved greater training stability and smoother loss dynamics, it still failed to meet target metrics (KL ≤ 0.1, SSIM > 0.6), indicating persistent challenges in reproducing real-world distribution tails and visual depth structure.
+The findings underline the difficulty of capturing LOB complexity within adversarial frameworks and point to future work involving adaptive priors and attention-based temporal modeling.

 Model Architecture
 ---